firebase/firebase-cpp-sdk/release_build_files/readme.md

     - General (iOS): Update to Firebase Cocoapods version 10.8.0.
     - General (Android): Update to Firebase Android BoM version 31.5.0.
     - GMA (Android): Updated dependency to play-services-ads version 22.0.0.
+    - Auth: Deprecated a number of methods, appending `_DEPRECATED` to some of their names.
+This is a breaking change; you must either modify your code to refer to the `_DEPRECATED` methods, or switch to the new methods, which have new return types `AuthResult` and `User` (rather than `SignInResult` and `User *`).
+The deprecated methods will be removed in the *next* major release of the Firebase C++ SDK. *(Note: do not mix and match using the old and new methods or undefined behavior may result.)*
     - Firestore: Added `Query::Count()`, which fetches the number of documents in the result set without actually downloading the documents ([#1207](https://github.com/firebase/firebase-cpp-sdk/pull/1207)).